pabsan-0/sub-t/deploy-remote/localization/README.md

   - Implemented inside opencv cv2.aruco for python3.
   - Higher level commands than for QR.
   - Codes are simpler and thus easier to identify and read.
+  - Milestones:
-  - **STATUS: Global camera position can be found.
+    - Global camera position can be found.
 Orientation is too noisy.
-Kalman filters currently under development.**
+    - Kalman filter for noise reduction implemented.
+    - Kalman filter for sensor fusion implemented - only camera

 ## Pending improvements:
 - Including inertial sensors from phone: Up to now, the sample time was too low because the sensors followed an http request.
 With a tcp socket the sample time is enough to include the inertial sensors.
 Following code as example